 The respondent reported that they were put into a garage next to the police station around 4:00PM.
 Inside the garage there were 30-40 beds and all of them were full.
 The garage was cold and all of their clothes were wet.
 There were many police at this garage and they checked the people one-by-one.
 They took their phones and put them in a bag with a number on it and wrote the number on each person’s hand (their phones were eventually given back to them).
 They were given food after two hours.
-The group reports that they tried to ask for asylum but the translator present did not translate this request.
+The group reported that they tried to ask for asylum but the translator present did not translate this request.
 They wrote down their personal information (name of father, mother, age and place of birth) and signed papers.

-After 24 hours, around 3:00PM or 4:00PM on May 30, the group was put into one police van and taken what the respondent believed was the Croatian border.
+After 24 hours, around 3:00PM or 4:00PM on May 30, the group was put into one police van and taken to what the respondent believed was the Croatian border.
 Two Croatian police officers (one female in her 30s, one male in his 50s) wearing a dark blue uniform led the group into a small room at the police station where the group was held for 4-5 hours.
 The room had five other men from different countries (Yemen, Syria, and Iraq).
 There was one toilet, one bed and one window with thick glass.
 The police checked their names, took the documents they received from Slovenia, and told the men to remove their belts and shoe laces.

-The police release the men from the room around 9:30PM and order them into one police van, which was driven by two male police officers.
+The police release the men from the room around 9:30PM and ordered them into one police van, which was driven by two male police officers.
 The respondent did not see their faces to report on their ages or appearance.
 They drove approximately two hours in the van.

 “Two minutes [felt like] five hours”

 When the first four arrived in Bosnia, they heard the officer shout “Go” for the second group.
 One man from this group fell down in “no man’s land.”
 The respondent could hear his friend screaming, but said there was nothing he could do to help him.
-For two minutes the four officers beat the fallen man with batons and electric shocks.
+For what felt like two minutes the four officers beat the fallen man with batons and subjected him electric shocks.
 They eventually let him go and he joined the rest of his group on the Bosnian side of the border.